 When we permit our love to extend beyond boundaries, He positions us to carry His glory, and with this we can reconcile the world.

 Share a time you expressed love by the gift of presence.

-Copyright 2021: The Year We Didn’t Exchange Cards: Diane Virginia: All Rights Reserved
+Copyright 2021: The Anniversary We Didn’t Exchange Cards: Diane Virginia: All Rights Reserved